Wanting to know the best Athens neighborhoods and districts to explore and base yourself in? Look no further.

 Nea Smyrni is a desirable residential neighborhood that sits between Kallithea and Agios Dimitrios.
 Although you might not discover it as a tourist, it’s one of the best Athens neighborhoods to live in if you move to the Greek capital for any amount of time.

-New Habits (25is Martiou 25) is a local favourite coffee shop.
-It’s the type of place where you can nestle down in the oversized armchairs and chat with friends for hours over a hot chocolate without being disturbed.
+New Habits (25 Martiou 25) is a local favourite coffee shop.
+It’s the type of place where you can nestle down in oversized armchairs and chat with friends for hours over hot chocolate without being disturbed.

 Idyllic Plaka is one of Athens’ oldest neighbourhoods.
 This region of the city has been inhabited for more than 2,500 years.